virajgite/HeavyWater-Project/README.md

 **Total Documents:62204**

-Since the document distribution is uneven I balance the dataset by undersampling which reduces the number of documents to be preocessed and computation power required
+Since the document distribution is uneven I balance the dataset by undersampling, which reduces the number of documents to be preocessed and computation power required

 Undersampled Document Distribution